yzhe554/seleniumtests/README.md

 Navigate to project folder and run `mvn clean test`

 ## Check Reports
-Reprt files are under the project folder with the name `CombineTest*.html`
+Report files are under the project folder with the name `CombineTest*.html`